jdanbot/jdanbot/README.md

 ```

 ## 🔑 Token
-You can get token from t.me/BotFather
+You can get token from [BotFather](t.me/BotFather).
 After you must create file `token.json` in `/` if you not use environ:
 ```json
 {"token": "XXXXXXX"}
 ```
-Else you must create `"Token"` in environ with your token
+Else you must create `Token` in environ with your token.

 ## 🔨 Dependencies
 ### ✈️ [PyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)